BenjaminOlsen/poly1271/README.md

 # Poly1271

-Poly1271 is a polynomial MAC using the Mersenne prime 2^127 - 1, similar to Poly1305.
+Poly1271 is a polynomial MAC using the Mersenne prime 2^127 - 1, similar to Poly1305 in design - create an unforgeable tag of a message from the evaluation of a polynomial at a secret point in a prime field.

 Security is in the same ballpark as Poly1305 (~100+ bits, pending more rigorous analysis).
 May run faster than a scalar Poly1305 implementation on messages over 256 bytes depending on platform, thanks to the simpler modular reduction.